Overview of the Process

 After a Judicial Review the Federal Court can:

 - Agree with the original decision.
 In this case, if the Court finds that there was NO error in the decision, you are under removal order, which means that you must leave Canada within 30 days.

 - Disagree with the RAD decision.
 In this case, the Court can return the case to the Refugee Protection Division (RPD) to be reheard.

 This is an evaluation done by Immigration, Refugees and Citizenship Canada to determine your risk of being removed from Canada to your country of origin, called a Pre-Removal Risk Assessment or PRRA.
 The PRRA is for people who are subject to a removal order that is in force or “removal ready.”
 Therefore, you cannot initiate a PRRA until Immigration notifies you that they are ready to make removal arrangements for you.
 If you are a person who must leave Canada, you will receive a notice that the removal order is being enforced.
 At that time, you are eligible to apply for a PRRA.

 - You are NOT eligible for the PRRA for one year (12 months) following a final negative refugee claim decision by the IRB (rejection at the RAD, or at RPD if you did not go to the RAD) or a negative PRRA decision.

 - The ban on PRRA application will be extended to 36 months if you are from a Designated Country of Origin (DCO).

-- In the event of a sudden change in country conditions that could lead you to being subject to personalized risk if returned to your home country, the Minister of Citizenship, Immigration and Multiculturalism may exempt you from the ban on accessing a PRRA.
+- In the event of a sudden change in country conditions that could lead you to being subject to personalized risk if returned to your home country, the Minister of Immigration, Refugees and Citizenship, may exempt you from the ban on accessing a PRRA.